sync-different/alt-core-docs/ScrubberService.md

 5. **Data Management**: Stores metadata in a local database and manages file transfers
 6. **Integration**: Communicates with RTServer and performs cloud backups
 7. **Configuration**: Uses property files to control processing behavior

-The system appears to be designed for automated file processing, metadata extraction, and backup operations with real-time server integration.

 ```mermaid
 sequenceDiagram